How to name your data room files so visitors don't lose their minds

 What file format should I use for data room documents?

 PDF is the standard for everything that's been finalized - agreements, decks, reports.
 PDFs preserve formatting, can't be accidentally edited, and are trackable via analytics tools.
-Use .xlsx for financial models where investors may want to run their own calculations - but note this as an editable model in the file name.
+Use .xlsx for financial models where investors may want to run their own calculations, but note this as an editable model in the file name.

 How many versions of a file should I keep in the data room?